onchain/onchain-ruby/docs/TransactionAPIApi.md

 to = "\"2MttUxQo4jjyVtb5Br49WUEy3LZoZuwtba5\"" # String | The address to send coins to.

-from = "\"2MttUxQo4jjyVtb5Br49WUEy3LZoZuwtba5\"" # String | The addresses we are sending coins from.
+from = "\"036f3972643ab052f9f77cbaf67f0e517180ac488453bde8cb27e9e3e1d6847d49\"" # String | The addresses we are sending coins from.
 OnChain will fetch unspent outs from each address in order until the amount to send is met.
+We use the public hex key of the address not the hash.

 amount = 80000 # Integer | The amount we wish to send.